To prepare students for leadership in the 21st century, Ball State offers an undergraduate minor in sustainability.

 - Analyze problems within current social, environmental, and economic practices.

 - Identify the strategic interventions needed to achieve a thriving civilization.

-It is intended that some courses in the minor be those that qualify for UCC21 standing under the WISER+ criteria, especially those courses designated as E (with a focus on sustainability specifically).
 Although most of the courses listed are currently taught in face-to-face instructional format, there are some that are web-based only and the anticipation is that future additional web-based courses could be offered.

 The courses from which students will select, do not have onerous prerequisite requirements.
 The opening course for the minor is SUST250 Introduction to Sustainability.
 This course will expose students to the complexities of social, economic and environmental systems and their interactions; from this foundation the role of students as world citizens, in shepherding resources and valuing cultures and understanding economies will be developed.

 SUST 310 Our Warming World: Adaption and Mitigation Strategies is next required and addresses the human activities that contribute to a warming world.
 Emphasizes ways of thinking, tools, and strategies to reduce greenhouse gas emissions, adapt to climate change, and become more resilient.

 The completion of the sustainability minor is to be achieved by taking SUST400 Creating a Sustainable Future.
 This is a hands-on, project-based, immersive learning course in which students analyze a real-world problem and propose strategies to mitigate, manage or transform the situation.